 The Empire strikes back: Now that the “visualization disruption” has run its course, that the old guard BI platforms have closed the feature gap and are putting pricing pressure on the disruptors, how should you plan for your company’s success?

 - Not one of these 24 vendors will become the BI standard in your organization.
 As Gartner continues to simplify the BI tool landscape for all of us, they recognize that it remains crowded and that diversity of BI tools will remain the norm.

 - Cloud and Big Data could jeopardize your IT’s data standardization projects, if done poorly.
 Cloud and Big Data projects could test your organization’s capabilities if they are approached as an ‘all or nothing’ strategy.
 Gartner clearly indicates that enterprises need a hybrid approach (On-Premises and Cloud).

 - The end of the “stacked-approach”?
 A number of new vendors will emerge over the next few years and they might emulate the “stacked-approach” that companies like Platfora had.
 The closed “stacked-approach” is at odds with what enterprises need.
-We believe that the next area of disruption will be fueled by organization’s needs for a harmonization platform, which we refer to as the semantic layer.
-See more about this here.
+We believe that the next area of disruption will be fueled by organizations’ needs for a harmonization platform, which we refer to as the semantic layer.

 We’re looking forward to meeting you!
 Also, feel free to check out some of our resources in the meantime: